 Recognize that you are often subconsciously attracted to someone who represents the best/worst of your parents, so you can re-create, and then mend, your childhood disappointments about love.

-Even though I’m telling you to talk more openly, you must do this within what Aristotle called “the moderation zone.”
+Even though I’m telling you to talk more openly, you must do so within “a moderation zone.”